 Another of the park’s unique animals is the ringtail, sometimes called the ringtail cat, a member of the raccoon family.
 Often described as “the cutest animal you’ve never seen,” the ringtail is strictly nocturnal and is omnivorous feeding on plants, animals, and sometimes human scraps.
 They are sometimes spotted near Phantom Ranch, so keep your eyes peeled at night if you’re staying at the ranch for these adorable creatures.
 Big horn sheep, javelinas, ravens, rock squirrels, and many species of migratory birds are just a few of the other animals you might see in the park.
 If you are looking for a particular species of animal, ask a ranger about where you would have the best chance of seeing one or what has recently been caught on remote cameras.

 REcommended WIldland trips in december

 Hermit Loop: One of our favorite backpacking tours in the park, Hermit Loop stretches west in the canyon and begins at the end of the iconic Hermit’s Rest scenic drive.
 This loop will give you a chance to get more into the wilderness, away from any tourists who might also be at the rims at the time, and the opportunity to see sweeping views and magnificent fossils.
-All inclusive with much of your backcountry gear, all you meals, local transportation, and accommodations included, you won’t want to miss out on this four or five day backpacking trek.
+All-inclusive with much of your backcountry gear, all your meals, local transportation, and accommodations included, you won’t want to miss out on this four or five-day backpacking trek.